Venezuela's Maduro, opposition to talk, unrest death toll hits 40

 Maduro said if the opposition wants to get rid of him, it would have to be via the ballot only.
 His foes could force a presidential 'recall referendum' in 2016 if they garner about 4 million signatures for it.
 Maduro's six-year term ends in 2019.

-"The opposition must return to the democratic and constitutional track," Maduro told thousands of supporters during a speech in a Caracas convention centre, to cheers of "they will not return".
+"The opposition must return to the democratic and constitutional track," Maduro told thousands of supporters during a speech in a Caracas convention center, to cheers of "they will not return".

 Venezuelans across the political spectrum are fed up with violent crime and economic problems including a 57 percent annual inflation rate and shortages of basic products from milk and flour to toilet-paper and car batteries.